Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study

-The OOB emissions and the impact of adjacent channel leakage are studied in Fig.~\ref{fig:compare_psdwithhole} by comparing the PSD of two users utilizing various WFs under the IEEE Tx spectral mask specifications (Sec.
+The OOB emissions and the impact of adjacent channel leakage are studied in Fig.~\ref{fig:compare_psdwithhole} by comparing the PSD of two users utilizing various waveforms under the IEEE Tx spectral mask specifications (Sec.
 13.1.3~\cite{8066476}).
-Each user occupies a BW of $B\!=\!\unit[2.16]{GHz}$, with $f_c\!=\!\unit[305.64]{GHz}$ for the first user ($\mathrm{ID}\!=\!25$~\cite{8066476}) and the second user is assigned the next channel.
-The results confirm that OQAM/FBMC has the best frequency localization, thanks to its pulse-shaping filter on each subcarrier; other WFs respect the specified mask.
+Each user occupies a bandwidth of $B\!=\!\unit[2.16]{GHz}$, with $f_c\!=\!\unit[305.64]{GHz}$ for the first user ($\mathrm{ID}\!=\!25$~\cite{8066476}) and the second user is assigned the next channel.
+The results confirm that OQAM/FBMC has the best frequency localization, thanks to its pulse-shaping filter on each subcarrier; other waveforms respect the specified mask.
 However, it is expected that a much lower spectral emission mask will be specified for B5G/6G networks.
-Thus, all WFs other than OQAM/FBMC would show a high interference level.
-Note that without additional pulse shaping, the OOB performances of OTFS, DFT-s-OFDM, and SC-FDE are those of CP-OFDM; thus excluded from Fig.~\ref{fig:compare_psdwithhole}.
+Thus, all waveforms other than OQAM/FBMC would show a high interference level.
+Note that without additional pulse shaping, the OOB emissions performances of OTFS, DFT-s-OTFS, and SC-FDE are those of CP-OFDM and DFTs-OFDM; thus excluded from Fig.~\ref{fig:compare_psdwithhole}.
+To ensure a fair comparison with OTFS and DFT-s-OTFS, we concatenate $N\!=\!16$ MC/SC signals in a frame for the previous waveforms.
 Although DFT-s-OFDM suffers from high OOB emissions, variants such as zero-tail DFT-s-OFDM \cite{sahin2016flexible} could overcome this limitation.
-Furthermore, the performance in the presence of a pulse-shaping filter depends on parameters such as the roll-off factor, oversampling ratio, and raised-cosine (RC) filter length (out of this work's scope).
-Therefore, including a guard band is crucial to achieving the required OOB and interference levels; a careful trade-off between OOB and SE needs to be maintained.
+Furthermore, the performance in the presence of a pulse-shaping filter depends on parameters such as the roll-off factor, oversampling ratio, and used filter length, raised-cosine (RC) for example, (out of this work's scope).
+Therefore, including a guard band is crucial to achieving the required OOB emissions and interference levels; a careful trade-off between OOB emissions and SE needs to be maintained.